flatiron/restful/README.md

 # Resource Security

 There are several ways to provide security and authorization for accessing resource methods exposed with `restful`.
-The recommended choice of security is to use resourceful's ability for `before` and `after` hooks.
-In these hooks, you can add authorization.
-It's not recommended to place your authorization logic in the routing layer, as in an ideal world your router will be a reflected interface of your resource.
-In theory, the security of the router is irrelevant since the resource may have multiple reflected interfaces that all required the same authorization business logic.
-You should yse resourceful's `before` and `after` hooks.
+The recommended pattern for authorization is to use resourceful's ability for `before` and `after` hooks.
+In these hooks, you can add additional business logic to restrict access to the resource's methods.
+It is **not** recommended to place your authorization logic in the routing layer, as in an ideal world your router will be a reflected interface of your resource.
+In theory, the security of the router is irrelevant since the resource could have multiple reflected interfaces that all required the same business logic.

+**TL;DR; You should use resourceful's `before` and `after` hooks.**

 # Tests